Sister Wants to Sell Grandma's Antique Chair, AITA for Keeping It?

 I (28F) recently inherited a beautiful antique chair from my late grandmother.
 It's a piece that has been in our family for generations, with intricate carvings and sentimental value.

 My sister, Katie (32F), who has always been more practical and less sentimental, wants to sell the chair to fund her upcoming vacation.
-When I mentioned I wanted to keep the chair as a cherished family heirloom, she got upset, claiming I was being selfish and should consider her financial needs.
+When I mentioned that I wanted to keep the chair as a cherished family heirloom, she became upset, claiming I was being selfish and should consider her financial needs.

 For background, my sister and I have always had different views on possessions and sentimental value.
 Despite Katie's insistence on selling the chair, I can't bear to part with such a meaningful piece of family history.